Leber Congenital AmaurosisPrint Page

 At the bottom of this webpage, you will find an updating list of stories that detail new research and health policy developments relevant for individuals affected by LCA.

-The page you are now on provides information on Leber congenital amaurosis, but Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
-Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to Vision Quest (FBC’s in-person educational events).
-The list will update as new resources are added.
+Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
+Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to View Point (FBC’s virtual educational events).

 Join the Fight!